Tel Megiddo: Iron Age II

-Rulers of the Israelite Northern Kingdom improved the fortress from around 900 to 750 BCE as the palaces, water systems and fortifications of the site at this period were among the most elaborate Iron Age constructions found in Levant.
-There is also a "Solomonic gate" (Gate 2156), which belongs to Stratum VA-IVB and is dated by some archaeologist to the 10th century BCE, but latest excavations and new radiocarbon analysis by Megiddo Expedition, led by Israel Finkelstein, date it during the time of Omride dynasty in the Late Iron Age IIA (around 886-760 BCE).
+Rulers of the Israelite Northern Kingdom improved the fortress from around 900 to 750 BCE.
+The palaces, water systems and fortifications of the site at this period were among the most elaborate Iron Age constructions found in the Levant.
+There is a putative "Solomonic gate" (Gate 2156), which belongs to Stratum VA-IVB, dated by recent excavations and new radiocarbon analysis by Megiddo Expedition, led by Israel Finkelstein, during the time of the Omrides, (c.
+886–835 BCE), in the Late Iron Age IIA (around 900–780 BCE).